DeeMcCart/CI_PP5_Jeweller/README_Features.md

 </details>

-* SO_01 As site owner I want to provide a platform where users can directly access useful resources to help with real-life financial decision making
-* SO_02 As site owner I want to largely (but not entirely) re-use/ connect to information from authoritative sources
-* SO_03 As site owner I want to avoid connecting to information which is opinion- rather than fact-based (ie perhaps from a less authoritative source) or at least highlight that the source is less authorative, or offered by a biased source.

 ### F11 PRODUCT REVIEWS
-Any logged-in user can create a review of a product - the user doesn't need to first purchase the product.
+A logged-in user can create a review of a product - the user doesn't need to first purchase the product.
 This was a deliberate design descision based on the Jeweller shop owner's experience with other social media sites, where positive comments from followers sparked interest amongst their friends and contacts - a form of organic marketing.
+Also, the jewellery products displayed may be expensive or limited-edition items, which restricts the number of purchasers, however many people may admire the item of jewellery, or take inspiration from it, and wish to leave a review on that basis.

-Similarly, reviews are shown with the user's name and avatar, which promotes social marketing and peer-user prompting.
-Reviews will not be displayed, however, until approved by SysAdmin/ Moderator.
+Reviews are shown with the user's name and avatar, which promotes social marketing and peer-user prompting.
+Reviews will not be displayed, until approved by SysAdmin/ Moderator.

-Another reason for not limiting reviews to people who have purchased a certain product is that a significant proportion of products on display are expensive and limited-edition, which restricts the number of purchasers, however many people may admire the item of jewellery, or take inspiration from it.

 Customers who make a purchase are encouraged, once they've received the item, to leave a review on the website for the purchased product.